sapcc/arista-eapi-exporter/README.md

 * The credentials for login to the switches can either be added to the config.yaml file or passed via environment variables ARISTA_USERNAME and ARISTA_PASSWORD.
 The environment overwrites the settings in the config file

-* The logging level can be specified in the config file or overwritten via environment variable
+* The **loglevel** can be specified in the config file.
+If omitted the default level is `INFO`

 * The **timeout** parameter specifies the amount of time to wait for an answer from the switch.

 * With the **exclude** parameter you can filter the output of the exporter.
-In following example some of the tables are excluded.
+In the following example some of the tables are excluded.

+* The **job** parameter specifies the Prometheus job that will be passed as label.

 ### Example of a config file